 Bartering occurs when you exchange goods or services without exchanging money.
-An example of bartering is a plumber doing repair work for a dentist in exchange for dental services.
-You must include in gross income in the year of receipt the fair market value of goods and services received in exchange for goods or services you provide or may provide under the bartering arrangement.
+An example of bartering is a plumber exchanging plumbing services for the dental services of a dentist.
+You must include in gross income in the year of receipt the fair market value of goods or services received from bartering.

 Generally, you report this income on Form 1040, Schedule C (PDF), Profit or Loss from Business or Form 1040, Schedule C-EZ (PDF), Net Profit from Business.
 If you failed to report this income, correct your return by filing a Form 1040X (PDF).
-Refer to Topic 308 for amended return information.
+Refer to Topic 308 for information on filing an amended return.

-A barter exchange or barter club is any organization with members or clients or persons who contract with each other (or with the barter exchange) to jointly trade or barter property or services.
+A barter exchange is an organization with members who contract with each other (or with the barter exchange) to exchange property or services.
 The term does not include arrangements that provide solely for the informal exchange of similar services on a noncommercial basis.